scc-digitalhub/sco.geoserver/aac.provider/readme.md

 Import in Eclipse as "General -> Existing projects into workspace", with /geoserver as root directory.

 6. Run gs-web-app/src/test/java/org.geoserver.web/Start.java to start the web interface

 NOTE: if AAC is running on port 8080 you need to change the port for Geoserver, e.g. adding the VM argument `-Djetty.port=<free_port>` in the run configurations in Eclipse

-7. Create a provider on AAC:
+7. Create a provider (tenant) on AAC:
-	- Log into AAC as admin (http://localhost:8080/aac/login), go to "Admin" tab and create a new provider (use the email of an already registered user or register a new one beforehand); the default domain name is "sco.geoserver"
+	- Log in to AAC as admin (http://localhost:8080/aac/login), go to "Admin" tab and create a new provider (use the email of an already registered user or register a new one beforehand); the default domain name is "sco.geoserver"
-	- Log into WSO2 store (https://localhost:9443/store/) as the provider, enter the new domain and create a new application (e.g. "Geoserver")
+	- Log in to WSO2 store (https://localhost:9443/store/) as the provider, enter the new domain and create a new application (e.g. "Geoserver")
 	- Generate production keys for the new application and add the following callback URLs:
 `http://localhost:10000/geoserver,http://localhost:10000/geoserver/`
 	- Enter "carbon.super" domain and subscribe to AAC and AACRoles APIs with the new application
-	- Log into AAC as the provider, click on the client app you just created, enter "Settings" tab and select the following options:
+	- Log in to AAC as the provider, click on the client app you just created, enter "Settings" tab and select the following options:
 	  - Grant types: authorization code, password, client credentials, refresh token, native
 	  - Enabled identity providers: internal (you will have to log in as admin and approve these settings from the "Admin" tab)
 	- Enter "API Access" tab and select the following options: